 Using an ad-blocker can make your experience much better.

 He gains access to the ‘System,’ a unique power system that lets him grow in strength without limits.
-Think of it like leveling up in a video game.
-It’s pretty cool, and it’s what makes his journey so compelling.
+It’s like leveling up in a video game, except the stat gains are permanent and the ceiling doesn’t exist.
+That pull, that sense of endless progression, is what makes you care enough to keep reading through his whole arc.

 It’s a reminder that with determination, you can achieve great things.